Ophichthus erabo

-The blotched snake eel (Ophichthus erabo) is a species of eel in the family Ophichthidae.
+Ophichthus erabo, the blotched snake-eel, is a species of eel in the family Ophichthidae.
 It is a marine, subtropical eel which is known from the Indo-Pacific, including South Africa, Japan and Taiwan.
 It dwells at a maximum depth of 155 metres, inhabits reefs and leads a benthic life, forming burrows in sand.
 Males can reach a maximum total length of 72 centimetres.